 Advantages of using a child theme

-Directly modifying a theme runs the risk of losing the the modifications during the update.
+Directly modifying a theme runs the risk of losing the modifications during the update.
 A child theme ensures that the modifications are preserved intact.
 Overall, developing a child theme is a faster process than creating a fresh theme.
 In addition, to those who are interested in WordPress theme development, creating a child theme is a great way to experiment and learn.

 Creating a WooCommerce Storefront Child Theme